 Jay-Z is not only one of the most successful but also one of the most popular rappers of all time.
 He is well-known for his witty lyrics and catchy tunes, as well as his numerous nicknames.
 In this blog post, we will examine the meanings of several of Jay-Z Nicknames.

-Shawn Corey Carter ( Jay Z) is a Grammy-nominated rapper and songwriter whose most recognisable aliases are The Godfather, Biggie Smalls, and Jay Z. Jay-Z rose to popularity in the early 1990s with his critically acclaimed album Empire State of Mind and hit singles such as “99 Problems” “Can’t Stop the Feeling!”
+Shawn Corey Carter ( Jay Z) is a Grammy-nominated rapper and songwriter whose most recognizable aliases are The Godfather, Biggie Smalls, and Jay Z. Jay-Z rose to popularity in the early 1990s with his critically acclaimed album Empire State of Mind and hit singles such as “99 Problems” “Can’t Stop the Feeling!”

 Some of Jay-nicknames Z’s are more well-known than others.
 “The New Black” and “The Godfather” are two of the most popular nicknames.
-However, Jay-Z has also been recognised by a few aliases.
+However, Jay-Z has also been recognized by a few aliases.
 One nickname is “Mastermind.

 Here we will share the popular Jay-Z Nicknames that are most popular and describe the story behind the nickname.
-So lets get started.
+So let’s get started.

-Early 2020s slang for “money” rhymes with Jay Z’s nickname, “Jigga.”
+Early 2020s slang for “money” rhymes with Jay-Z’s nickname, “Jigga.”
 The Notorious B.I.G., Kanye West, Pharrell Williams, and Lil Jon have used the word.
 Drake’s “Hotline Bling” video popularised the word in recent years.

 Shawn Corey Carter (Jay Z) is recognised as “Where” due of his music and ads.
 His brand has also helped immigrants and refugees.
-Jay Z helped internationalise Hip-Hop and continues to establish a name for himself.
+Jay Z helped internationalize Hip-Hop and continues to establish a name for himself.